-Red Texas cichlid fish is a hybrid freshwater species.
-They are popular among fish lovers due to their spirited beauty.
+These hybrid freshwater species are popular among fish lovers due to their spirited beauty.
 They are exotic, large in size, and intelligent fish variety.
-Behavior of this hybrid fish is similar to other Cichlid varieties and has aggressive territorial behavior.
-In this article, you will obtain attractive information about Red Texas cichlid and their behaviors.
+The behavior of this hybrid fish is similar to other Cichlid varieties and has aggressive territorial behavior.
+In this article, I am going to give you some useful information about Red Texas cichlid and their behaviors.

 How big do Red Texas cichlids get?